 Help small companies grow, save income tax and receive tax-free dividends

-When you as a private investor buy shares in a VCT you get access to a basket of small companies.
+When you as a private investor buy shares in a VCT, you get exposure to a portfolio of small companies.
 The government is keen for experienced investors

-to invest in this kind of company because they typically create jobs and support
+to invest in this kind of company, because they create jobs and support

 economic growth.
 However, investing in small businesses is risky.
 To help